ClementPinard/depth-dataset-builder/README.md

 docker build . -t my_image
 ```

 These are the used tools, make sure to install them before running the scripts.
+Apart from CUDA, which you need to install by yourself, you can use the help script `install_dependencies.sh` to install them on ubuntu 20.04.

  - [CUDA](https://developer.nvidia.com/cuda-downloads) (version : 10+)
  - [OpenCV](https://opencv.org/) (version, 4.0.0+)